-Walking Home For Christmas won’t win you medals but it will earn you respect – from the friends you walk with and the friends who donate.
-And crucially it will raise vital funds for veterans who have little to look forward to this Christmas.
+Walking Home For Christmas won’t win you medals but it will earn you respect and a sense of reward – from the friends you walk with and the friends who donate.
+And crucially it will raise vital funds for ex-military in need of urgent mental health care.

 - You’ll feel proud.